MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ---
-title: Power Thermal Notifications in Unity
+title: Preventing the HoloLens 2 from overheating
 description: Learn how to subscribe and handle Power Thermal events within a Unity mixed reality app.
 author: chorkin
-ms.author: chorkin
+ms.author: vinnietieto
-ms.date: 1/20/2022
+ms.date: 2/14/2022
 ms.topic: article
-keywords: Unity, power, performance, thermal, mitigation, mixed reality headset, windows mixed reality headset, virtual reality headset
+keywords: Unity, power, performance, thermal, mitigation, mixed reality headset, windows mixed reality headset, virtual reality headset, overheating, heat, hot
 ---

-# Power thermal notifications in Unity
+# Preventing the HoloLens 2 from overheating

 When the HoloLens 2 is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), it may take actions to keep itself from overheating.

 These actions would include things like:

-* Adjusting frame rate(s)
 * Adjusting charging performance
 * Providing user feedback
 * Closing applications